-Prior to 2016, home buyers had to get a valuation for the report but since then, RICS introduced a new one without the requirement of a valuation.
+Before 2016, homebuyers had to get a valuation for the report, but since then, RICS introduced a new one without a valuation requirement.

 This particular homebuyer report has the identical workings as the standard homebuyer report mentioned… the only difference is that home buyers no longer need to spend the extra cost for a valuation.

 A homebuyer’s report is always carried out by a qualified and experienced RICS surveyor.

 What’s the Difference Between the HomeBuyers Report and the Previous HomeBuyers Report Survey & Valuation?

 Firstly, the points above have been improved in the new homebuyer’s report.